 The Nadi Legends Club arranged a charity game for one of the former Fiji soccer players.
 He was the Ba soccer great Jone Nakosia.
 The tournament was called the Jone Nakosia Veterans’ Tournament.
 It was especially done for fundraising for his children’s welfare.
 Since nothing had been done for the former players by Fiji Football we thought we should do it ourselves.
 We should look after each other so the younger generation could see what we had done so they could do better themselves in their time to come.
 It was not a big tournament since it was a new thing for Fiji soccer to have a veterans’ tournament.
 Most of the other district veteran teams were more than happy to join in so as to get back together and kick the ball around, after so many years, with the other veteran teams.
 It was like a get-together.
 The tournament did not make much money but the meaning to it was more than a fortune.
 The tournament was held at Prince Charles Park, Nadi.
-The teams were Suva, Nadi, Nadroga, Ba, and Lautoka [check the teams].
+The teams were, if I can remember this correctly, Suva, Nadi, Nadroga, Ba, and Lautoka.

 All the former soccer players were very happy to play the game again and to give back to a friend.
 This tournament was held last year or two years ago (2012 or 2013).
 This went worldwide on the web.
 Then the former soccer players from Fiji overseas started calling us back and asking Nadi Legends why they were not invited.
 We said that we did not have the funds to bring them over and another thing was that the tournament was organized at short notice.
 We just wanted to give something back to the Nakosia family in appreciation of his service to the game as a player.
-The soccer-loving fans of the nation from the 1960s, 1970s, and 1980s were very glad to hear that at least something had been done for the veteran soccer players of Fiji.
+The soccer-loving fans of the nation from the 1960s, 1970s, and 1980s were very glad to hear that at least something was being done for the veteran soccer players of Fiji.
 Fiji Football felt that they had lost out on a marketing opportunity.
-I don’t blame Rajesh Patel and his officials today because this should have been done a long way back in Sabu Khan’s time as President.
+I don’t blame Rajesh Patel and his officials today because this should have been done a long time ago, way back in Sabu Khan’s time as president.
 Rajesh picked up what was lacking in Fiji soccer which was the opportunity to go worldwide.
-This year at the IDC there was an official veterans’ soccer tournament in Nadi, including overseas teams such as NZ Lautoka Masters, NZ Levuka Masters, NZ Nadro Masters, and USA Masters, and this was organized by Fiji Football.
-I wonder whether if Fiji had the money and the veterans’ tournament was organized by the players themselves what Fiji Football would have looked like.
+This year (2014) at the IDC there was an official veterans’ soccer tournament in Nadi, including overseas teams such as NZ Lautoka Masters, NZ Levuka Masters, NZ Nadro Masters, and USA Masters, and this was organized by Fiji Football.
+I wonder whether, if Fiji had the money and the veterans’ tournament had been organized by the players themselves, what the Fiji Football (FFA) camp would have looked like.
 All of the veteran players would have been jumping on to this side of the field and the upcoming soccer players would have been with Fiji Football.
 It would have been like us, the former players or veterans, saying to the young players: “we are waiting for you.
-When you have stopped playing jump over to the other side”.
+When you have stopped playing jump over to the other side.”
 That would have happened if we had had the money.

 We went to visit Emasi Koroi (“Bacardi”) in Suva (Suvavou Village) about a month ago (September 2014).
 Bacardi had a mild stroke but he survived and was back walking freely again after about a week.
 As anybody who knows Bacardi will vouch for he has a strong will.
 When we arrived, like all good friends, he was glad and asked us to drink kava with him (although he had been told not to drink it).
 You could tell that the spirit was alive in him.
 We took a minibus down from Nadi to Suva.
 There was Inosi Tora, Savenaca Waqa, Seremaia Tale, Vilikesa Driu, Savenaca Taga, Kini Tubi, and me.
 That was the core of the Nadi team from our soccer playing days.
 We all put in a special effort to go to visit Bacardi.
 Someone had called us from that side to say he had the problem.
 Bacardi still goes to district soccer games sometimes.
 He still supports Nadi as he is a Nadi man at heart.
 So the rhythm of looking after each other is still present.
 We are in tune with the rhythm.
 We are thinking of visiting some other players who are close by to us in the near future.
 Some of them are much older than us but in respect we must see these guys to show that we are not just doing this for ourselves.
 We want to tell them what has been going on.
 Former players from other districts have shown interest in joining our Legends Soccer Club because they feel that we still work together as a team.
 They would prefer to join our club to be as a team.
 Other districts may have veterans’ clubs in operation but the members are not from our era.
 We are the predominant club featuring the former players from the 1970s and 1980s.
 With the other veterans’ clubs the players would be much younger.
 Jerry Ladawa and Joeli “Polo” Tora both travel from Lautoka to join us.
 They travel together down from Lautoka to Nadi to join our meetings and our visits.
 This is the true soccer spirit at heart which is clearly visible at Nadi Legends Club.
 Jerry and Polo both get on well with Savenaca Waqa either because of same age or because they all played together at one time or another in the Fiji team.
 Jerry was earlier than me in the Fiji team, around 1979.